churboi/Dungeon-Generation/README.md

 ### [3/29/2018]
 - Added Gui button mostly for debugging and showcase
 - Added specific room for creating clusters only tagged "CF"

+### [5/31/2018]
+- Added new room "CrossSection"
+- Removed most collision boxes for optimization
+- Added Debugging Gui option to see collisions and position